Code-Institute-Submissions/P4-Sports-Expert/TESTING.md

 ### **Epic Milestone  Acceptance Criteria Testing**

-There were 3 milestones that did no have acceptance criteria.
+There were 3 milestones that did not have acceptance criteria.
 The user stories in these milestones will be tested in the user story section.

 #### **EPIC: Django Installation and app setup [#Milestone 1](https://github.com/seanj06/P4-Sports-Expert/milestone/1?closed=1)**